vaiceliunas/TransUnionNetInterview/README.md

 In case no combination was found, exception is thrown after all the calculations in Program.cs

-Results are printed in console.
+Results are printed in console. (example : DemoResult.PNG in root folder)

 Altough this method is pretty slow (that's why I named it brute force), you may implement another way of calculating result by just creating new class, implementing ICalculator and passing your newly created class object to ATM machine creation.